jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## Cookies

-Employing cookies is the most common way to store a session information.
+Employing cookies is the most common way to store session information.
 Cookies are unique, expiring session identifiers that are sent from the server to the client, to be stored in the client's side in the form of small files.
-The cookies will be sent to the server in all subsequent requests, so the server can identify the client's session on each request, store and/or retrieve the appropriate data for that session, and generate unique responses to that client with that retrieved data, thus simulating a sense of persistent information or state between request/response cycles (remember that HTTP is a stateless protocol)
+The cookies will be sent to the server in all subsequent requests, so the server can identify the client's session on each request, store and/or retrieve the appropriate data for that session, and generate unique responses to that client with that retrieved data, thus simulating a sense of persistent information or state between request/response cycles (as HTTP is a stateless protocol)

-In a more practical sense, usually the cookie data is sent to the client in an initial response via `set-cookie` headers, and then that cookie data is included in the client's requests in the `cookie` request header.
+In a more practical terms, usually the cookie data is sent to the client in an initial response via `set-cookie` headers, and then that cookie data is included in the client's following requests in the `cookie` request header.

 ## AJAX

 Standing for Asynchronous JavaScript and XML, this technique allows the client (the browser) to submit requests and process the server's responses asynchronously, which in practice means that the webpage does not have to refresh and load again for each one of them.

 AJAX requests are normal HTTP requests that are processed normally by the server, however, their great advantage is that their responses don't make the browser refresh and load the site again, but are processed by special *callback* functions, usually some client-side JavaScript logic.
-This callback functions are pieces of code that are passed to other functions, expecting to be triggered by some *event*.
+This callback functions are pieces of code that are passed to other functions, expecting to be triggered by some *event*, like an input from the user.

 ## Security and HTTP